hyprwm/hyprland-wiki/pages/Plugins/Development/Plugin-Guidelines.md

 ## Making your plugin compatible with hyprpm
 In order for your plugin to be installable by hyprpm, you need a manifest.

+hyprpm will parse hyprload manifests just fine, but it's recommended to use the more powerful hyprpm manifest.

 Make a file in the root of your repository called `hyprpm.toml`.

 ### Repository metadata